 It’s our birthday!
 In this episode, we reflect on the first year of EcoCast, and then hear 25 environmentally-themed Quick Fictions.
 You can find bios of all the contributors below, in alphabetical order by first name.Listen on Podbean Listen on Apple Podcasts Listen on Spotify

 If you have an idea for an episode, please submit your proposal here: https://forms.gle/Y1S1eP9yXxcNkgWHA

 If you’re enjoying the show, please consider subscribing, sharing, and writing reviews on your favorite podcast platform(s)!QUICK FICTION AUTHOR BIOS (alphabetical order by first name):

-This special episode features the audio recording from ASLE’s Spotlight Series’s second episode “Water Works,” held on April 16, 2021.
+This special episode features the audio recording from the third episode of ASLE’s Spotlight Series episode “A Sense of Urgency,” held on May 14, 2021.